-Our Silver and Gold policies cover your rental car excess up to $4000 for International policies & up to $5,000 in Domestic policies.
+Our Gold policies cover your rental car excess up to $8,000 for International policies and up to $7,500 on Domestic policies.
 However, you need to make sure that the rental car is insured (confirmed by the rental company), as we do not pay for full damages to a rental car, only your excess.
 Please note, motorbikes are excluded.

 We offer discounts to seniors who are members of Seniors Australia.
 Accordingly, if you are 64 and hold a senior membership card you may be entitled to a discount with us.

 Follow us to keep up to date with competitions, giveaways and all things travel